Degenerative Disc Disease and What You Can Do About It

 New Treatment Options for Degenerative Disc Disease

 Symptoms of degenerative disc disease include pain and restricted range of motion.
 Degenerative disc disease can affect any part of the spine.
 Cervical degenerative disc disease refers to degenerative disc disease in the neck.
 Lumbar degenerative disc disease refers to disc degeneration in the lower back.
 This is one of the most common causes of lower back pain, which is sometimes referred to as lumbago.
 Lumbar disc degeneration most commonly occurs between the ages of 30 and 50.
 In addition to age, genetics may also play a role in causing degenerative disc disease.
 You can help prevent this condition by maintaining a healthy weight, proper nutrition, not smoking, and avoiding activities that can result in back and neck injuries.
 Specific exercises for degenerative disc disease may be all the treatment that is required in mild cases.
 Other treatment options range from medications to surgery in severe cases.
 Today minimally invasive alternative treatment options including lumbar disc replacement are available.
-This is one of the state-of-the-art procedures that brings patients from around the world as well as locally from Maplewood, Westfield, Bernardsville, Morristown and Warren, and throughout Somerset and Essex Counties to New Jersey Spine Specialists.
+This is one of the state-of-the-art procedures that brings patients from around the world as well as locally from Maplewood, Westfield, Bernardsville, Morristown, Hackensack and Warren, and throughout Somerset and Essex Counties to New Jersey Spine Specialists.
 Our easy-to-reach offices are located in Summit and Montclair, New Jersey.
-If you have degenerative disc disease or other spinal problem column and are looking for care from experienced, board certified physicians near you, call or email us today to schedule a thorough consultation with a top spine surgeon in NJ.
+If you suffers from a degenerative disc disease or other spinal problem column and are looking for care from experienced, board certified physicians near you, call or email us today to schedule a thorough consultation with a top spine surgeon in NJ.